tanmayidev/the-dev-library/README.md

 # the-dev-library
-Resources for development, programming and design
+Resources for development, programming, devops and design